E. E. C. Thuraisingham: Selangor Turf Club

-Among the many committees Dato Sir Clough Thuraisingham served on, he especially enjoyed being Chairman of the Selangor Turf Club on Jalan Ampang, a popular position he held for over 20 years overseeing the massive development of the turf club from a small colonial racing club to one that many Malaysians were proud to participate in.
+Of the many committees Thuraisingham served on, he especially enjoyed being Chairman of the Selangor Turf Club on Jalan Ampang, a popular position he held for over 20 years overseeing the massive development of the turf club from a small colonial racing club to one that many Malaysians were proud to participate in.

 Thuraisingham's leadership brought many momentous changes, as he nurtured the Club's transition from a European concern to a local one.
-Among these changes were the construction of labourers' quarters, improvements to the stables and an increased level of concern for the well-being of the Club's staff.
+Among these changes were the construction of labourers' quarters, improvements to the stables and an increased level of concern for the well-being of the club's staff.

 It was also during Thuraisingham's tenure that radio broadcasts of race proceedings began in Malaya.
 This was in 1954.

-Just two years later, Dato Sir Thuraisingham added another notch to his list of achievements when he successfully replaced the Club's old attap shed with a $1mil grandstand.
+Two years later, Thuraisingham successfully replaced the Club's old attap shed with a $1mil grandstand.
 Built to accommodate the growing number of race fans, the new grandstand was declared open by the Prime Minister of Malaya, Tunku Abdul Rahman, on 3 April 1956.
-This development helped to further improve the Club's growing reputation for being an exceptional and professional facility.
+This development helped to further improve the club's growing reputation for being an exceptional and professional facility.

-The Club's progress faced a slight hiccup in 1957 when the "Great Floods" hit Kuala Lumpur.
-Water-logged roads made it difficult for outstation horses to reach the Club by land, but the Club surmounted the problem by arranging to have the horses brought in by ferries.
+The club's progress faced a slight hiccup in 1957 when the "Great Floods" hit Kuala Lumpur.
+Water-logged roads made it difficult for outstation horses to reach the club by land, but the club surmounted the problem by arranging to have the horses brought in by ferries.
 Despite the fact that the grandstand was under less than three inches of water, the foreign riders refused to co-operate.
-Datuk Sir Thuraisingam decided to rope in the entire team of track riders and riding boys to carry on with the races instead.
+Thuraisingam decided to rope in the entire team of track riders and riding boys to carry on with the races instead.